-This page describes the SFU Copyright Provision Recordkeeping Survey, which consists of two surveys (Survey A and Survey B), each of which is sent to a small random sample of instructors using Canvas each semester.
+This page describes the SFU Copyright Provision Recordkeeping Survey, which consists of two surveys (Survey A and Survey B), each of which is sent to a small random sample of instructors using Canvas each fall and spring semester.

 Copyright Policy Appendix R30.04D (s 6.1 (vi)) states: